Last Updated on February 13, 2021 by Anne Thynne

 - Next you need to select the area carefully for your aquarium.
 Direct sunlight should always be avoided for unwanted temperature rise and algae issues.
 Occasional spill over is also a possibility.
 The perfect location should be a suitable one for any other type of aquarium setup as well.

 - You should not forget to level your aquarium after putting it on the stand.
 If the tank is not leveled there is a chance of stress and as a result the tank could break in extreme cases.
 You should also consider the load of the tank.
-If it is not a nano tank the volume of water have a significant weight.
+If it is not a nano aquarium the volume of water have a significant weight.

 - Next thing is to aquascape the tank.
 You need cured rock for this which should be free from pesticides or unwanted live creatures.
-Use sand for a good natural look.
+Use saltwater aquarium sand for a good natural look.
 Sand is also the natural habitat and playground for some fishes.
 Both rock and sand works as natural biological filter for your marine tank.

 - Now you can follow the instructions from your aquarium kits and setup the equipment comes along with it.
 This may include filtration, pump, heater, light, skimmer and many more.